ronniross/bioacoustic-visualizer/README.md

 ## Visualizer 2

-### radial mapping deep dea echolocation sonar visualizer
+### radial mapping deep sea echolocation sonar visualizer

 Instead of a 3D spiral, this script maps time to a circle (like a radar sweep).
 The amplitude of the clicks violently spikes outward from the baseline, and the frequencies dictate the color of the bioluminescent "bursts."
 As the audio plays, a radar playhead sweeps around the circle, leaving a glowing trail behind it, with dynamic typography in the center.